cybertraining-dsc/reu2022/project/graphics/python-graphics.md

 These examples draw on a GitHub repository made by the creator of Seaborn (listed in the sources section).
 The data ("mpg") used looks at different variables in different cars such as displacement, horsepower, miles per gallon, etc.

 ### Installation

-Seaborn can be installed in the exact same way as the other libraries installed earlier.
+Seaborn can be installed in the same way as the other libraries installed earlier.
 The user who is installing the library should make sure that it is being installed in the correct environment.